 Born of the Scottish Enlightenment, St Andrew's College is a diverse and inclusive community united through our College Values.
 Our members value reasoning, responsibility and personal choice.
-As such we support one another in maintaining respectful relationships in all circumstances (on or off College grounds, with other College Members, and with all people external to the College).
+As such we support one another in maintaining respectful relationships in all circumstances (on or off college grounds, with other College Members, and with all people external to the College).

-All College Members are bound by St Andrew's College policies.
-The term College Members includes all students and staff (both residential and non-residential).
+All College members are bound by St Andrew's College policies.
+The term College members includes all students and staff (both residential and non-residential).
 Alumni, contractors and visitors to College are also considered to be bound by College policies when onsite.

-College's policy and procedures relating to sexual misconduct emphasises personal responsibility and conformity with the law.
+College Student Members are young adults who are legally accountable for their actions.
+As a result, the College's policy and procedures relating to sexual misconduct emphasises personal responsibility and conformity with the law.
 We recognise that sexual harassment, indecent assault and sexual assault are abuses of power that contravene the St Andrew's College Code of Conduct as well as being criminal offences.
 We take all reports of inappropriate conduct seriously and have well-established processes for responding to these reports with impartiality and sensitivity.